 Do you know that revealing personal information without someone’s-consent can lead to numerous consequences?
 Doxing is an issue that can affect anyone in the online world, especially gay people.
-It’s a threat that concerns individuals’ personal details and safety through social media accounts.
+It’s a threat that concerns individuals’ details and safety through social media accounts.

 Doxing